sophia-zube/incari-doc/demo-projects/prefabs-demo.md

 ### 3) Creating Image Sequences

 One of the simplest ways of creating different states for an image is using [**Image Sequences**](../toolbox/events/imagesequence/README.md).
-In your **Project** folder, you will find them pre-created -- and should you wish, you can skip this step.
+In your **Project** folder, you will find them pre-created —and should you wish, you can skip this step.
 But just to demonstrate how easy it is to create them, let’s make one for the Wi-Fi icon.

 ![](../.gitbook/assets/demoprefabs_createsequence.gif)